 On the other hand, you can also use bleach to keep the water fresh, just do not use both chlorine and bleach in the same water tank as this will spoil the water.
 Bleach is fairly similar to chlorine as it will kill the algae, although you should always use the recommended dosage, especially if you are planning to use the water for cooking or drinking.
 If you want to preserve as much water as possible then check out my recent article How to clean clothes without water ( Top 13 Ways ).

-A lot of people who get a storage tank simply fill it up with water and they wonder why does their water smell bad or algae is growing in the water after a couple of weeks.
+A lot of people who get a storage tank simply fill it up with water and they wonder why their water smells bad or algae start growing in the water after a couple of weeks.
 The problem is that during manufacturing, storing, and shipping the water tanks might get contaminated with chemicals, algae, and bacteria.
 This is even more problematic if you bought the storage tank from a store where a lot of people touch the tank.

 For cleaning the water tank you should use chlorine bleach, just keep in mind to use an unscented one as you don’t want your water to smell of anything else than water.
 Follow the indications fund on the chlorine bleach as it will tell you exactly how many parts of it you need to add to your water, from there just calculate how much you should use.